Feixu2015/terraform-mcp-server/cmd/terraform-mcp-server/instructions.md

-# Terraform MCP Server Tool Hints
+# OpenTofu MCP Server Tool Hints

-The Terraform MCP server provides tools for generating better Terraform code through registry integration and automating workflows via HCP Terraform/Enterprise APIs.
+The OpenTofu MCP server provides tools for generating better infrastructure-as-code through registry integration and automating workflows via HCP Terraform/Enterprise APIs.
+This document uses "Terraform" where referring specifically to Terraform commands or ecosystem features; OpenTofu users should apply equivalent OpenTofu commands where applicable.

 ## Tool Usage Guidelines

-**BEFORE generating any Terraform code**: Query registries for latest provider/module versions and styling guidelines.
-When enterprise tools are enabled AND a Terraform token is provided, search private registries first, then fall back to public.
+**BEFORE generating any code**: Query registries for latest provider/module versions and styling guidelines.
+When enterprise tools are enabled AND a Terraform/OpenTofu token is provided, search private registries first, then fall back to public.

 **Provider Consistency**: All modules in a project must use compatible provider versions.
 Verify with get_provider_details before generating code.

-**Validation Flow**: Run terraform validate immediately after generation, then terraform plan only if validation passes.
-Use terraform fmt to format code as needed.
+**Validation Flow**: Run the appropriate validation command for your IaC tool (for Terraform: `terraform validate`; for OpenTofu: use OpenTofu's validation workflow) immediately after generation, then run plan/apply flows only if validation passes.
+Use `terraform fmt` or equivalent OpenTofu formatting tools as needed.

 **User Confirmation Required**: ALWAYS get explicit yes/no confirmation before: `create_run`, `apply_run`, `discard_run`, `cancel_run`.